CheesyPudding/Jasper-Test-Docs/docs/customization.md

 ---

 ## Add team member
-**1.** First, make sure you have navigated to the board that you would like to add members to by clicking on the Boards button.
+1. First, make sure you have navigated to the board that you would like to add members to by clicking on the Boards button.

 <p align="center">
   <img src="https://github.com/CheesyPudding/Jasper-Test-Docs/blob/gh-pages/assets/images/invite-members-step-1-image-1.png?raw=true">
 </p>
 <br />

-**2.** Invite team members by clicking on the “Invite” button at the middle-top of the page.
+2. Click on the “Invite” button at the middle-top of the page to invite team members.
+The next image shows a window that will appear.

 <p align="center">
   <img src="https://github.com/CheesyPudding/Jasper-Test-Docs/blob/gh-pages/assets/images/invite-members-step-2-image-1.png?raw=true">